Varunyadavgithub/DSA-150-Fundamentals/README.md

 14. Finding the Nth Term in a Geometric Progression (GP).
 15. Finding the Nth Catalan Number.
 16. Print the First N Catalan Numbers.
+17. Find the Sum of First N Terms in an Arithmetic Series.

 ---